Choose the right exercise for you

 Choose exercise that you enjoy

-One reason that people find their exercise programme falls by the wayside is boredom.
+One reason people find their exercise programme falls by the wayside is boredom.
 If going for a walk gives you pleasure, turn it into a daily health and fitness opportunity.
-If attending a gym for your strength training exercises is a real turn-off, then get yourself a set of hand-weights and go through your routine in your backyard or even at the beach!
-Try out new activities to keep yourself interested and motivated.
+Walking with a friend can make it even more enjoyable and by committing to walk with them, you are more likely to do it and less likely to let other things stop you.
+Some people enjoy going to a gym for strength training exercises, where again, going with a friend may help you keep that commitment.
+But if you don’t enjoy the gym, then you could try exercising at home.
+Try new activities to keep yourself interested and motivated.

 Choose more than one type of exercise

-So your regular weekly exercise routine should include both aerobic exercise (such as walking, jogging, cycling, aerobics, or sport that involves running) for cardiovascular health, plus gym-type sessions for muscular and bone health.
+Your regular weekly exercise routine should include both aerobic exercise (such as walking, jogging, cycling, aerobics, or sport that involves running) for cardiovascular health, plus gym-type sessions for muscular and bone health.
+This combination will ensure that you work on all aspects of your health and fitness.
+Also by doing different exercise sessions you will add variety, and by working different muscles on different days, it will help reduce the risk of injury, as well as preventing monotony.

 Vary the intensity of your exercise